datanav/docs/community.rst

 -------------------

-We recommend that you read the `Guidelines <https://github.com/sesam-community/guidelines>`_ that explains the rules for sharing code on the Sesam Community
+We recommend that you read the `Guidelines <https://github.com/sesam-community/guidelines>`_ that explains the rules for sharing code on the Sesam Community.

 Using connectors